 Pro-tip: Crack the eggs one at a time into a small bowl before adding them to a larger bowl to beat.
 If a piece of the shell gets into one or if there is a rotten egg, it won’t ruin the rest.

-1. Shredded the Hash Browns: Preheat oven to 350° F. If using fresh potatoes to make hash browns start by peeling and grating the potatoes using the large holes on a box grater.
+1. Shredded the Hash Browns: Preheat oven to 350° F. If fresh potatoes are used to make hash browns, start by peeling and grating the potatoes using the large holes on a box grater.
 Get as much liquid out of the shredded potatoes as possible by wrapping them with a kitchen towel or several layers of cheesecloth and twisting.

 2. Cook the Bacon: In a 10-inch skillet over medium heat, cook the chopped bacon until it is mostly cooked but not crisp.
 Place the cooked bacon on paper towels to drain excess grease.
 Remove all but approximately 1 tablespoon of bacon grease from the skillet, lowering the heat to medium-low.

 3. Cook the Hash Browns: Add the grated potatoes to the skillet with the bacon grease.
 Spread potatoes into a single layer and then sprinkle with salt and pepper.
-Cook undisturbed for 6-7 minutes or until the bottom is brown and crispy then using a spatula carefully flip them over.
+Cook undisturbed for 6-7 minutes or until the bottom is brown and crispy, then using a spatula, carefully flip them over.
 Cook the other side for 6-7 minutes or until brown and crispy.
 Remove the skillet from heat.
-Note: if hash browns are too large to flip as one piece use a knife or pizza cutter to cut them into quarters and flip them as individual pieces.
+Note: If hash browns are too large to flip as one piece, use a knife or pizza cutter to cut them into quarters and flip them into individual pieces.

 5. Serve: Let the casserole stand for 5-10 minutes before serving.
-Top as desired with salsa, green onions, sour cream, or chopped tomatoes.
+Top with salsa, green onions, sour cream, or chopped tomatoes as desired.

 Make-Ahead and Storage

-Make-Ahead: The casserole can be assembled and then refrigerated a day in advance.
-Prepare as directed but don’t bake.
+Make-Ahead: The casserole can be assembled and refrigerated a day before.
+Prepare as directed, but don’t bake.
 Cover the unbaked casserole well with plastic wrap.
-To bake from refrigerated add about 10-15 minutes to the cooking time.
+Add 10-15 minutes to the cooking time to bake from refrigerated.

-How to Store: Store leftovers for 3 to 4 days in the refrigerator in an air-tight container.
+How to Store: Store leftovers in an air-tight container for 3 to 4 days in the refrigerator.
 In a freezer-safe container, it can be frozen for up to 3 months.
-To make a quick and easy breakfast freeze single-serving portions by wrapping and freezing individual servings.
+To make a quick and easy breakfast, freeze single-serving portions by wrapping and freezing individual servings.

-How to Reheat: Allow the frozen breakfast casserole to thaw in the refrigerator then transfer it to an oven-safe dish.
+How to Reheat: Allow the frozen breakfast casserole to thaw in the refrigerator, then transfer it to an oven-safe dish.
 Cover with foil and reheat at 350°F for about 20 minutes or until heated.
-To reheat in a microwave transfer to a microwave-safe dish, cover, and heat in one-minute increments until thoroughly heated.
+To reheat in a microwave, transfer it to a microwave-safe dish, cover it, and heat it in one-minute increments until thoroughly heated.

 Recipe Tips and Notes